figueira-digital/figueira-digital-wp-theme/README.md

 - Add your desired footer content to this page.
 - The content of this page will automatically appear in the site footer.

+### Cookie Banner

+The theme includes a customizable cookie banner that appears at the bottom of the page for new visitors.

+To customize the cookie banner content:

+1. In the WordPress admin panel, go to Pages.
+2. Find the page titled "Cookie Banner Content".
+3. Edit this page to change the text of the cookie banner.
+4. Update the page to save your changes.

+The cookie banner will automatically appear for users who haven't accepted cookies.
+Once a user clicks the "Accept" button, the banner will not appear again for 365 days.

 ### Background Effect

 The dynamic background effect is powered by Three.js.
 You can customize its appearance by modifying the `background.js` file in the `js` folder.

 ## Customization